-In 2005 we moved to a larger house; four bedrooms, finished basement, all the standard things I guess.
+As the family grew we moved to a larger house; four bedrooms, finished basement, all the standard things I guess.
 This meant I finally had a dedicated computer/game room.
-Nah it wasn't huge, regular bedroom size, but it was still very exciting.
+Nah it wasn't huge, just regular bedroom size, but it was still very exciting.
 It filled-up rather quickly with the stacks of game systems and computers that tightly packed our previous office.
 My original goal was to make it something of a hybrid computer lab and game room.

 So to finally get to the point... in early 2006 I realized that I wasn't really into working on old computers any more.
 Heck, I don't really enjoy working on new computers either.
 What I really wanted to do was get into video game collecting, to find all those games I traded-away or couldn't afford back in the day.
-I dumped all that computer junk to make room for video games.
+I dumped several bulky old computers to make room for video games.
 I started stocking up on games through a serious eBay binge.
 It was an easy way to find stuff but was missing something.
 The real fun would be finding old video games "in the wild" - at garage sales, thrift stores, rummage sales, in boxes on the side of the road - truly hunting for classic gaming treasures.

 Trophy Room 2010

 2010 had a weak garage sale season but stores were filled with great finds to make up for it.